-Lease Payments will be made by the City under the Lease for the use and occupancy of City Hall (the "Leased Property" or "City Hall").
+Lease Payments will be made by the City under the Lease for the use and occupancy of the Ice Centre, including the Future Expansion (the "Leased Property").
+See "THE FINANCING PLAN - Public Improvements - Existing Facilities" for a detailed description of the Leased Property.